Josh-Redmond-UK/GeospatialWebApps/Introduction.md

  2. Setting up - downloading all the files you need, troubleshooting any problems
  3. Python - Basics of interaction with Jupyter Notebooks
  4. Python - Using widgets to design interfaces
  5. UI/UX for absolute beginners
  6. Python - Mapping with ipyleaflet
  7. Python - Notebooks to Apps with Voila
  8. Python - Hosting and sharing Voila with Binder
+ 9. Overview of other web-hosting services
- 9. Python (Extension if we have time) - Using Streamlit to create apps
+ 10. Python (Extension if we have time) - Using Streamlit to create apps
- 10. R - Overview of Shiny
+ 11. R - Overview of Shiny
- 11. R - Interactivity and mapping in Shiny
+ 12. R - Interactivity and mapping in Shiny
- 12. R - Sharing your Shiny Applications
+ 13. R - Sharing your Shiny Applications

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTkwODE2NjA1LC0xNjU0NTYzMjI3XX0=
+eyJoaXN0b3J5IjpbODg5NTEyNDk4LC0xNjU0NTYzMjI3XX0=
 -->